For many people, owning a motorhome or campervan gives them the freedom and opportunity to explore, whether that be in the UK or further afield.

 European breakdown cover

 Breakdown cover can be one of those things that you don’t think about much until you need it.
-Alongside our motorhome and campervan insurance we also offer discounted cover from RAC, one of the UK’s leading providers of motor breakdown cover which includes European cover in 50 countries and their offshore islands.
+Alongside our motorhome and campervan insurance we also offer cover from Call Assist, one of the UK’s leading providers of motor breakdown cover which includes European cover in 42 countries and their offshore islands.

 Before you head off there are things you can check to make sure your trip runs smoothly, you can read our tips to reduce motorhome and campervan breakdowns here.